 This form of scoliosis (a sideways curvature of the spine) results from a lack of muscular control caused by a neurological or degenerative muscular condition, such as cerebral palsy or muscular dystrophy.

 Neuromuscular scoliosis represents only a small segment of the total number of scoliosis cases diagnosed each year.
-However, the underlying disorders associated with this form of scoliosis often result in some of the more complex and extensive curves seen by orthopedic surgeons and present a unique set of treatment challenges.
+However, the underlying disorders associated with this form of scoliosis often result in some of the more complex and extensive curves seen by pediatric orthopedic surgeons and present a unique set of treatment challenges.

 For some patients, braces may be recommended to help achieve sitting balance, thereby freeing the arms for other activities.
 Custom seating systems can also help accomplish this goal.
-Dr. Widmann notes, "It is important to understand that bracing will not slow the progression of the curve as it can in some other forms of scoliosis."
+John Blanco, MD, Associate Attending Orthopedic Surgeon at Hospital for Special Surgery (HSS) notes, "It is important to understand that brace treatment will not slow the progression of the curve as it can in some other forms of scoliosis."

 Timing of the surgery varies and may be dictated by the underlying disorder.
-"In the presence of muscular dystrophy, for example, we consider surgical intervention once the child is wheelchair-bound, since curve progression seems to be related to loss of ambulatory ability," Dr. Widmann explains.
+"In the presence of muscular dystrophy, for example, we consider surgical intervention once the child is wheelchair-bound, since curve progression seems to be related to loss of ambulatory ability," Dr. Blanco explains.